Parviz Parastui

-Personal life
+Early life

-Parastui was born in Kabudrahang, Hamadan province.
+Parviz Parastui was born in Kabudrahang, Hamadan province.
 He served in the Iran-Iraq war.

-Early life

-Parviz Parastui had worked in judicature before he became an actor.
+He worked in judicature before becoming an actor.
 He began his career by starring in the film Diar-e Asheghan.
 Following Diare Asheghan, Parastui began a long lasting career in films.

 Career

 Film

 After starring in films such as Pishtazan-e Fath, Hunting, etc., Parviz Parastui acted as "Sadeq Meshkini", a comedy role in the highly acclaimed yet controversial movie Leily Is with Me directed by Kamal Tabrizi.
 The war film Leily Is with Me brought a new perspective to the Iran–Iraq War which up to then was viewed as taboo material.
 The movie tells the comical story of a war-fearing employee of Iranian Television Broadcasting unknowingly advancing straight to enemy lines, while actually trying to flee the war when he is assigned to accompany a director to a city close to enemy lines to film a documentary piece.

 Since then, Parastui has expanded his presence as a comedy film actor by starring in other revolutionary comedy films.

-Parviz Parastui also starred in some war films like: The Red Ribbon, The Glass Agency, Dead Wave, etc. Ebrahim Hatamikia directed most of Parastui's war films.
+Parviz Parastui also starred in war films such as The Red Ribbon, The Glass Agency, and Dead Wave.
+Ebrahim Hatamikia directed most of Parastui's war films.

 Parviz Parastui had been known as a comedian with playing roles in The Snowman, The Glass Love, Marde Avazi before he played a role in the satire film The Lizard, another work by Kamal Tabrizi.

 He gained major popularity and fame after playing in Marmoulak as "Reza Marmoulak".
 Parastui in The Willow Tree, Majid Majidi the role of "Joseph", Performance was brilliant.

 Today, Reza Mirkarimi latest Movie of Important He is.